Announcing SecretHub: helping developers ship safe code faster

 The protection of your deployment hinges on the secrecy of the application secrets that secure it.
 However, keeping those secrets secret has proven to be complex in an ever-growing application landscape.

-Below we’ve defined the underlying challenges that drive the requirements of any secure and automatic secret management tool.
+Below we’ve defined the underlying challenges that drive the requirements of any secure and automatic secrets management tool.

 Nobody’s resume reads cryptography wizard